mikedwtmp/cpst-342-group-web-application-project-adrian-felix-mike/README.md

 For this deliverable, you will need to modify the readme file and add responses to the questions below. that you are currently reading and address the following items below using a variety of permissible markdown syntax.

 - Provide your name or the team's name
-Michael Dries, Felix Oke, Adrian Loredo.
+Michael Dreis, Felix Oke, Adrian Loredo.
 - Name of the application
 Either ListaMedica or Medcord
 - Description of application *Describe how someone will use your application